NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 }
 ```

 ### Step2.
-Develop Method to Initiate a Cross-chain Request
+Implement the methods of initiating a cross-chain request

 #### Interface: